 A collaborative Lakota outreach for several years, Summer Lunch has allowed Church Partners to show God’s love by helping feed low-income children all summer.
 Due to the Food Bus being added in 2016, volunteers are now able to concentrate on the children with love, attention and activities.
-The outreach is funded by a variety of sources including: USDA; Caring Community Collaborative; Community Foundation of West Chester/Liberty, church partners and private donors.
+The outreach is funded by a variety of sources including: USDA; Caring Community Collaborative, The Rotary Club, our church partners and private donors.